Nyck de Vries: Test and reserve driver roles (2020–2022)

 In December 2020, de Vries and fellow Mercedes-EQ Formula E Team driver Stoffel Vandoorne performed their first Formula One test for the Mercedes team at the season-ending Young Driver Test.
 The following year he became one of the two reserve drivers for the team, again partnered with his Mercedes-EQ teammate Stoffel Vandoorne.

 2022: Race debut on loan to Williams

-He made his Formula 1 practice debut at the 2022 Spanish Grand Prix, where he took Alex Albon's place at Williams for the hour-long session.
+De Vries made his Formula 1 practice debut at the 2022 Spanish Grand Prix, where he took Alex Albon's place at Williams for the hour-long session.
 For the French Grand Prix, de Vries ran in another practice session at Mercedes, taking seven-time World Champion Lewis Hamilton's place.
 De Vries then again drove a Mercedes in free practice for the Mexico City Grand Prix in place of George Russell.

 In September, de Vries tested the Alpine A521 at the Hungaroring, alongside Antonio Giovinazzi and Jack Doohan.

 For the 2022 São Paulo Grand Prix, de Vries was appointed as Lando Norris's replacement at McLaren in case Norris was unable to race due to food poisoning; he recovered the next day and was able to compete.